naturenet/naturenet-ios/README.md

 # naturenet-ios
 =======================
 NatureNet iOS
+1. Download Xcode from here: https://developer.apple.com/xcode/downloads/ or go to App Store search Xcode and install it.

-Step 1: pull or download the code on your computer
+2. Download the source from Github.
+Pull or download  the code as zip on your computer

-Step 2: import to xcode, or double click "naturenet.xcodeproj"
+3. Import the project to Xcode.
+You can double click "naturenet.xcodeproj" in the code directory
 ```Swift

 ```